psg4220/SMITE-v1.1/README.md

-# SMITE-v1.1
+# SMITE

-SMITE discord bot's job is to make foreign exchange for micro nations possible as well as transferring funds to others
+SMITE **(Society for Micronational Interbank Transactions and Exchanges)** is a discord bot that makes foreign exchange for micro nations possible as well as transferring funds to others